Interface Advanced¶

 form.child(index=1)

-# This will get the element at index 0 under login_form
+# This will get the child element with index 1 under login_form.

 form.child(index=1).sibling()

-# You can also find the "Forgot Password" button, which is a sibling of login_form, like this
+# You can also find the "Forgot Password" button that is a sibling of login_form this way

 form.sibling(textContains="找回密码")

-# They are elements themselves, and you can perform any element operation on them.
+# They are elements themselves, and you can perform any element operations on them.

-# Because it's not always possible to swipe to the end or detect if the end has been reached,
+# Because it may not always be possible to swipe to the end or detect reaching the end,

 d().fling_from_top_to_bottom_to_end(max_swipes=32)